Mahāsaṅghika Vinaya

 Not doing all evil, fulfilling all good states,

-Purifying one’s will and mind, this is the teaching of the Buddhas.
+Purifying one’s mind, this is the teaching of all Buddhas.

 Sakyamuni Buddha, the Tathāgata, worthy of offerings, the perfectly enlightened one, first spoke this pātimokkha to his quiet sangha: